1994-munk/airbnb-clone-project/README.md

 ✨ This design ensures a clear and scalable structure where users, properties, bookings, payments, and reviews are connected just like in the real Airbnb platform.

+## ✨ Feature Breakdown

+Our Airbnb Clone comes packed with essential features that bring the full rental experience to life.
+Each feature plays a unique role in ensuring smooth interactions between users, property owners, and the platform.

+### 👤 User Management
+Users can sign up, log in, and manage their profiles.
+This feature ensures secure authentication and allows users to update personal details, view their bookings, and manage account settings.

+### 🏡 Property Management
+Hosts can list new properties with details like photos, descriptions, pricing, and availability.
+This feature empowers hosts to showcase their spaces and gives users a variety of choices when searching for accommodations.

+### 📅 Booking System
+Guests can search, select, and book available properties based on dates and preferences.
+The system ensures availability checks, prevents double bookings, and provides smooth reservation handling.

+### 💳 Payment Integration
+A secure payment gateway is integrated to handle transactions between guests and hosts.
+This feature ensures safe and reliable payments, giving both sides confidence in the process.

+### ⭐ Reviews & Ratings
+Guests can leave reviews and ratings after their stay.
+This feature builds trust in the community, helps future guests make informed choices, and gives hosts feedback for improvement.

+### 🔍 Search & Filters
+Users can search for properties by location, price, availability, and amenities.
+This makes it easy for guests to find exactly what they’re looking for without endless scrolling.

+### 📱 Responsive Design
+The platform is built to work seamlessly across devices (desktop, tablet, mobile).
+This ensures users can book or manage properties anytime, anywhere.

 ## 📌 About this Project
 - 🌍 Goal: Recreate Airbnb’s booking experience with a collaborative team approach
 - 🛠️ Tech stack: Python, Flask/Django (backend), React/HTML/CSS (frontend), PostgreSQL/MySQL (database)